MasonWirtz/MasonWirtz.github.io/Teaching.md

 Since I was in school, I have always had a passion for teaching, first about music, then math and now in the field of languages (English and German).

-So far I have taught in a wide variety of contexts and areas.
-In terms of language teaching, I have taught German and English both in the Anglo-American and in the Austrian context.
-In Austria in particular, I have worked in many areas, from integration courses to teaching courses in the university context.
-In addition to pure language courses, this also includes courses on linguistic anthropology, academic writing (English and German) and translation studies, both in face-to-face and online formats.
+To date, I have taught in a wide variety of areas, both in the Anglo-American and Austrian context.
+In Austria, I have led integration courses and taught in the university sector.
+In addition to pure English and German language acquisition coursework, I have also had the opportunity to lead proseminars with a focus on linguistic anthropology, academic writing (English and German) and translation study, both in face-to-face and online formats.

-Below, you can find a list of all the courses I have taught.
+This page houses a list of courses I have taught.

 -------------------
 ### Post-Secondary Teaching <br> Language courses